A letter from President Nancy J. McCallin, Ph.D.

 Learn More About CCCS and Each of Our Colleges with these Fact Sheets that provide an overview of the CCCS as a whole and the characteristics of each of our 13 institutions.

 Our vision is that Colorado community colleges are unsurpassed at providing quality educational opportunities for all who aspire to enrich their lives.
 We have collaborated with our stakeholders to create a strategic plan that will help us achieve our vision via the attainment of four goals:

 - Create education without barriers through transformational partnerships

 - Redefine our value proposition through accessibility, affordability, quality, accountability, resource development and operational excellence

-INDEPENDENT STUDY: The Economic Contributions of the Colorado Community College System
+The Economic Impact of the Colorado Community College System